Pope Francis Orders Archives of Pius XII’s Entire Pontificate to Be Opened

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-Pope Francis has ordered the opening the Vatican Secret Archives for the entire period of Venerable Pius XII’s pontificate, a move that will help shed light on the contentious dispute that the pontiff was either heroic in support of the Jews during World War Two, or did too little.
+Pope Francis has ordered the opening the Vatican Secret Archives for the entire period of Venerable Pius XII’s pontificate, a move that will either help shed light on the contentious dispute that the pontiff was either heroic in support of the Jews during World War Two, or did too little.

 In a message today to officials working in the Vatican Secret Archives, the Holy Father said the archives would be opened from March 2, 2020 — exactly a year after the 80th anniversary of Pius’ election, which took place last Saturday.